MaciejGawel/strangler/assignment.md

 # Assignment

-As a part of the assignment, you are required to add [Zipkin][1] to the project.
+As a part of the assignment, you are expected to add [Zipkin][1] to the project.

 Zipkin is an Open Source project that provides mechanisms for sending, receiving, storing, and visualizing traces.
 This allows operators to correlate